3cp/contextual-proxy/README.md

 wrapped.$parent.c; // 2
 ```

-## Create a proxy with a chain of parent contexts
+## Create a proxy with a chain of parent objects
-If parent contexts are all prepared by contextual proxy, it can support chain of parent contexts.
+If parent contexts are all prepared by contextual proxy, it can support chain of parent objects.

-Use `$parent`, `$parent.$parent...` or `$parents` to access the chain of parent contexts.
+Use `$parent`, `$parent.$parent...` or `$parents` to access the chain of parent objects.
 ```js
 const grandParent = {foo: 'Foo'};
 const wrappedGP = proxy(grandParent);